To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 What are muscle knots

 Commonly known as muscle knots, these tender spots are sometimes also referred to as trigger points or myofascial pain.
-“It’s an area of overexcited muscle tissue that gets tight, and it gets tight for lots of different reasons: repetitive stress, overuse, poor posture, or working too hard as an athlete,” explains Michael Johnson, a UW Health clinical massage therapist.
+“It’s an area of overexcited muscle tissue that gets tight, and it gets tight for lots of different reasons: repetitive stress, overuse, poor posture, or working too hard as an athlete,” explained Michael Johnson, a UW Health clinical massage therapist.
 “It’s basically a specific localized area where muscle is not relaxing like it should be.
 The tension in the muscle can put pressure on nerves and cause pain.”

 And the pain might not be limited to the tight muscle itself.
 “Some of the muscle knots in the upper back around the trapezius and scapular area can refer up to the ear and head, causing headaches,” he notes.